cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-general.md

-### Logs and Events
+## Logs and Events

-Cloudify offers logs & events as the main troubleshooting and tracing tools:
+Cloudify offers log/event aggregation and shipping as the main troubleshooting and tracing tool:

 * **Events** - Cloudify reports user facing events for any step in the workflow and task execution.
 The events are in JSON format and have all the relevant context included.